Quick Verdict

 ~$28 · 1 oz

 L'Oreal's Triple Power Serum gets lumped into the peptide category because it uses Pro-Retinol (a retinol precursor), vitamin C, and hyaluronic acid in a formula that targets the same outcomes as dedicated peptide serums -- firmness, brightness, and plumpness -- using a complementary ingredient strategy.
-It's not a traditional peptide serum in the strictest sense, but it achieves similar outcomes through a different mechanism and is clinically tested for wrinkle reduction.
+It's not a traditional peptide serum in the strictest sense, but it can support similar cosmetic goals through a different mechanism.

-The accessibility argument is strong: this is a triple-active serum at $28 from a brand with one of the most extensive clinical testing programs in mass-market skincare.
-For someone who wants visible anti-aging results and doesn't need a single-focus peptide formula, the Triple Power is a smart, budget-conscious alternative that doesn't require piecing together separate products.
+The accessibility argument is strong: this is a triple-active serum at $28 from a brand with visible-results testing claims around the Revitalift franchise.
+For someone who wants an anti-aging serum and doesn't need a single-focus peptide formula, the Triple Power is a smart, budget-conscious alternative that doesn't require piecing together separate products.

 6. RoC Multi Correxion 5 in 1 Restoring Night Serum -- Best Peptide Night Serum